pjpatel012/Ford-GoBike-2018-Analysis/README.md

 As part of the analysis, the following jupyter notebook / python packages are used and are required to run the code: numpy, pandas, geopy, matplotlib, and seaborn.

+## Additional Data

+Please note that the data used in this project is comprised of 12 months of data that was concanenated into a main dataframe.
+This dataframe consists of over 1.8 million rows.
+Some cells in this notebook may require longer processing times than normal.

 ## Authors

 * **Paras Patel**